Jav1er98/Jav1er98.github.io/_posts/2022-12-28-web-scraping.md

 ---

-### Audio and Sound Effects Implementation
+### 🔊 Audio and Sound Effects Implementation

-We dedicated considerable effort to implementing immersive audio and sound effects to enhance the gameplay experience.
-From character interactions to environmental cues, every sound was meticulously crafted to bring the world of Cry Babies to life.
+I worked within the game audio team, following the directives of our audio director to ensure the implementation of game effects, music, and cinematics along with their respective dialogues and effects.
+We meticulously crafted each element to enhance the overall gaming experience, adhering closely to the creative vision set forth by our team leader.

-### Bug Fixes and Gameplay Improvements
+### 🐛 Bug Fixes and Gameplay Improvements

 Throughout the development process, we prioritized addressing bugs and making significant improvements to the overall gameplay experience.
-Player feedback was invaluable in identifying areas for enhancement, resulting in a more polished and enjoyable game.

-### Porting for Steam
+### 🎮 Porting for Steam

-In order to reach a wider audience and provide players with more options for accessing the game, we successfully ported Cry Babies Magic Tears: The Big Game to the Steam platform.
-This involved adapting the game to Steam's requirements and integrating Steam features such as achievements and cloud saves.
+I was in charge of the migration of Cry Babies Magic Tears: The Big Game to the Steam platform.
+This involved adapting the game to Steam requirements and integrating Steam features such as achievements and cloud saves.

-### Multi-Platform Testing
+### 🌐 Multi-Platform Testing

-Ensuring the stability and performance of the game across various platforms was paramount.
-We conducted extensive testing on different devices and operating systems, including but not limited to PC, mobile, and consoles.
-This comprehensive testing process allowed us to deliver a seamless gaming experience regardless of the platform.
+Ensuring the stability and performance of the game across multiple platforms was paramount.
+Since this was a project launched for all consoles on the market.
+We conducted extensive testing on these consoles.
+This exhaustive testing process allowed us to deliver a smooth gameplay experience regardless of the platform.